11 Tips For Coping With CRPS or Chronic Pain

 - Introduce Deep Breathing exercises into your routine – Visit BREATHING EXERCISES

-1. FINDING A SUPPORT GROUPSupport groups can be extremely helpful when you want to talk with other sufferers like yourself that are dealing with things in their way.
+Support groups can be extremely helpful when you want to talk with other CRPS sufferers like yourself that are dealing with things in their way.
 Being able to chat with others can help you learn new ways of coping, understand how others cope and interact with people who understand what you’re going through.
-Support groups can be either interactive like the Burning Nights FORUM, on Social Media (Facebook, Twitter, Google + etc) or in person where you physically go to a group and meet other people in similar situations like yours such as our CRPS support groups.
+Support groups can be either interactive online such as the Burning Nights FORUM, on Social Media (Facebook, Twitter, Instagram, YouTube etc) or face to face Support where you physically go to a group and meet other people in similar situations like yours such as our CRPS support groups.

-3. RELAXATIONRelaxation techniques are to help calm yourself right down and also slow down your nervous system which will be working overtime because of your chronic pain.
+Relaxation techniques are to help calm yourself and also slow down your nervous system which will be working overtime because of your chronic pain.
 By learning a few simple relaxation exercises can really help you cope with the stress and range of emotions that living with chronic pain or CRPS/RSD evokes.
 Burning Nights CRPS Support has a blog for RELAXATION EXERCISES, why not take a look?

-4. ACCEPTANCEHaving a diagnosis of CRPS/RSD or chronic pain you face a range of emotions, thoughts of feelings including loss or grief for your old life, your old ways of doing things or your old career.
+Having a CRPS diagnosis or chronic pain diagnosis means you face a range of emotions, thoughts of feelings including loss or grief for your old life, your old ways of doing things or your old career.
 By learning to accept your new way of life, yur new ways of doing things or new activities is important in your healing process.
 Some people never accept their condition, some are constantly looking for answers, new treatments or new specialists.

-Accepting your chronic pain or CRPS/RSD is the hardest thing to do; accept that you have your chronic pain or CRPS/RSD permanently and it cannot be changed.
+Accepting your chronic pain or CRPS is the hardest thing to do; accept that you have your chronic pain or CRPS/RSD permanently and it cannot be changed.
 This will be the most difficult thing to overcome in your ‘new‘ life living with a chronic condition.
-However you will go through various stages just like you’ve had a major loss.
+However you will go through the five (5) stages of grief, just as if you’ve had a major loss.
 You have had a loss –loss of your old life.

 Visit the ACCEPTANCE blog to give you the best information possible to help you to accept and cope with your CRPS/RSD or chronic pain.